 - seem to ignore the fact that you have cancer

 - play down your anxieties and symptoms

 People can react in this way because they are frightened of cancer themselves.
 They may be embarrassed by talking about it.
 Or they may be terrified that someone they love has a life threatening condition.
 If they don't talk about it, they can try to pretend it isn't happening.

 But if you want their support, and to share how you feel with them, this behaviour may hurt or upset you.
 If you feel like this, try to:

 - tell them how you feel

 - reassure them that you know what is happening

 - explain that talking to them about your illness will help you

 Talking about your situation really can help.

-It might help to talk to a counsellor if you would like to share your feelings with someone, but don’t feel you’re able to talk to your friends and family.
+It might help you to talk to a counsellor if you would like to share your feelings with someone and you don’t feel able to talk to your friends and family.